 Advertisement

 The numbers someone is entitled to depends on how much public transport is available in their area.
 The government reasons that those in the most remote rural areas should get the most because they still have to pay a lot for petrol to fuel their vehicles - whereas people in big cities have plenty of alternatives by public transport.

-Payments are directly deposited into everyone's bank account and started getting paid out on Tuesday.
-But what if you haven't gotten yours?
+So what if you haven't gotten yours?
 There's a few possibilities.

+Advertisement